-Imagine you’re chatting with a charismatic stranger who really pulls you in with their words.
-What key traits would they possess to make you feel inclined to listen, and also trust them?
-A few such traits might be:
+The key to creating successful product marketing content is knowing what messaging will catch your customers’ eyes and make them want to find out more about your product.
+Imagine you’re chatting with a charismatic stranger who pulls you in with their words.
+What key traits would they possess to make you feel inclined to listen?
+For example, they:

-- they seem to know the answer to every question you have, before you even ask
+- seem to know the answer to every question you have, before you even ask

-How can you take these successful traits and translate them to your content?
+How can you take these traits and translate them to your product marketing materials?
 Here are 3 ways to get your product marketing content noticed by potential customers:

-1. Prioritize helpful and human over promotional for your product marketing content
+1. Prioritize helpful over promotional for your product marketing content

-A few ways to demonstrate the value of your product through content include:
+A few ways to illustrate the value of your product through your product marketing materials include:

-- success stories from past customers through data-driven case studies
+- success stories from past customers in the form of data-driven case studies

-Whichever way you choose to educate your potential customers, be sure your product marketing content is human, relatable and clear.
+However you choose to connect with your audience, be sure your product marketing content is relatable and useful.
 This will help you turn more readers into customers.

 2. Write for your audience by eliminating jargon in your product marketing content

-If you’re unsure whether potential customers can easily understand your content, sit down with someone outside your industry, and have them read your work.
-Ask them to identify each spot where something is confusing or unclear.
+If you’re unsure whether potential customers can easily understand your product marketing content, sit down with someone outside of your industry and have them read your work.
+Ask them to identify each sentence that is confusing.
 You’ll be amazed at the insights you can gather from this exercise.

-3. Give them answers to their questions before they even ask
+3. Give your prospects answers to their questions before they even ask

 Need a hand with your product marketing content?

-Check out our case study, ebook and white paper writing service for high-growth SaaS companies like LeanData, Okta and Looker.
+If you need help developing product marketing content, check out our case study, ebook and white paper writing services.
+We work with high-growth SaaS companies like LeanData, Okta and Looker.